toludwig/golden-lemurs/docs/cnn.md

 ![picture of cnn topology](assets/docs/img/cnn_topology.png)

-The size of the input matrix is 300 words of the mentioned vector dimensionality 300.
+The size of the input matrix is `300` words of the mentioned vector dimensionality 300.

 For the convolutional layer, we use one-dimensional filters over multiple words with sizes of _k_ out of `[3, 4, 5]`.
-For each filter we have `200` instances of initially random weights which are learned in the training.
+For each filter we have `164` instances of initially random weights which are learned in the training.
 The strides with which the filters are sliding equal `1` for all filter sizes, hence they are of course overlapping.
 After we applied these convolutions one layer of max pooling follows.

-Then we have hopefully all the features extracted and can learn on those.
+Then we have all the features extracted and can learn on those.
-This is done by the last two fully connected layers.
+This is done by the last fully connected layer with `100` hidden units.

 ## Our CNN for Commit messages

-The CNN for Commit messages looks basically the same with the only difference that the input size is 400 words.
+The CNN for Commit messages looks basically the same with the only difference that the input size is `400` words and we use `200` filters.

 [1]: http://deeplearning.stanford.edu/wiki/index.php/Feature_extraction_using_convolution